BDO & Derivatives

 Voluntary Product Stewardship Code for BDO and GBL

 BDO and GBL are on the Voluntary Monitoring List for Non-Scheduled Drug Precursors under the EU regulations on monitoring of trade in drug precursors.
 The members of the BDO & Derivatives Sector Group have all committed to a common voluntary Product Stewardship code with measures to prevent the misuse of BDO and GBL and only supply these products to credible customers with known and understood end-uses.
-The code was introduced in 2005 and is reviewed for effectiveness on a regular basis.
+In particular, the BDO & Derivatives Sector group does not support the sale of BDO and GBL on internet to private consumers.
+Since its adoption in 2005, the code has been reviewed regularly to ensure its effectiveness.

 Philip de Smedt, Sector Group Manager